World News | US Trade Deficit Rises 9.7% in May to $54.6 Billion | LatestLY

 Both exports and imports fell as the coronavirus outbreak continued to take a toll on world commerce.

-The Commerce Department said Thursday that the gap between the United States buys and what it sells abroad rose 9.7% in May to $54.6 billion, highest since December 2018.
+The Commerce Department said Thursday that the gap between the goods and services the United States buys and what it sells abroad rose 9.7% in May to $54.6 billion, highest since December 2018.
 The coronavirus pandemic has devastated world trade.

 Also Read | US Independence Day 2020: Significance of Fourth of July Date, History & Importance of the Day That Marks the Declaration of Independence of the United States.